 Harmonious relations within a blended family can be difficult.
 The death of a loved one can often raise old feuds and bruised feelings, as well as furnish a breeding ground for new ones.
-If estate planning and end-of-life documents aren’t clear about the distribution of assets in the event of newly blended families, a grieving group of relatives (whether united by blood or marriage) can face protracted and expensive legal battles – right when they are undertaking the tremendous difficulty of facing life without their loved one.
+If estate planning and end-of-life documents aren’t clear about the distribution of assets in the event of a newly blended family, a grieving group of relatives can face protracted and expensive legal battles – right when they are undertaking the tremendous difficulty of facing life without their loved one.
 It is during these challenging times when preparing ahead of time – through estate planning and securing strong legal guidance early on – will help ensure the smooth transition of assets.

-Potential Rights & Benefits of Posthumously Conceived Children
+Potential Rights and Benefits of Posthumously Conceived Children

 Advancing technology means that, while lives are changing for the better by innovations such as in-vitro fertilization, new problems and ethical questions can arise as well.
 Now that procedures such as sperm donation and egg freezing are possible, we find ourselves with legal issues surrounding matters of paternity, maternity, and inheritance rights.

 Court cases have recently surfaced in which opinions were split over whether an individual, who was conceived following the death of his/her biological father, was legally entitled to the dependent benefits of the father’s Social Security.
 In 2012, the United States Supreme Court somewhat settled the question by ruling that state law should decide on such matters.

 If you are a sperm or egg donor in any capacity, it’s best to consult with an attorney to understand how the potential birth of any offspring after your death might later complicate the inheritance of your naturally conceived or adopted children.
 In some states, legislatures have enacted time limits on when a posthumously conceived child may receive these benefits.